Work with us

 Interested in research collaborations, assessing or licensing technology, or commercializing our scientists’ innovations?
 The Kingston General Health Research Institute (KGHRI) welcomes the participation of partners, collaborators and industry.

 From novel approaches in heart disease and cancer surgery to large-scale allergy testing, KGHRI currently has 250 clinician and scientists pursuing over 700 active research projects, including 270 active clinical trials.
-View our areas of research intensity
+View our KGHRI areas of research for further details and direct contact information

 Looking for highly skilled graduates?
 KGHRI students and trainees are mentored by globally renowned researchers in key areas of study relevant to our most pressing health needs.
 Learn about our students

 W.J.
-Henderson Centre for Patient-Oriented Care [link to a page about the Centre] – opening in September 2017
+Henderson Centre for Patient-Oriented Research -opened September 2017

 - 10,000 sq-ft in-hospital, multidisciplinary research environment with capabilities for Phase I/II/III/IV clinical trials and pharmacokinetic studies.